Ghana develops food-based dietary guidelines | News Ghana

-Ghana has become the eighth country in Africa and fourth in West Africa to launch food-based dietary guidelines (FBDG).
+Ghana has become the eighth country in Africa and fourth in West Africa to launch its first ever food-based dietary guidelines (FBDG).

 The guidelines will serve as a tool to promote healthy eating through increased access to evidence-informed nutrition and health information among the public, especially children above five years.

-The 45-pager booklet recommends the daily consumption of fruits, vegetables, legumes/nuts/grains, animal-source, water, healthy fat in moderation, regular physical exercise and ensuring food safety.
+The 45-pager booklet recommends the daily consumption of fruits, vegetables, legumes/nuts/grains, animal-sourced protein, water, healthy fat in moderation, regular physical exercise and ensuring food safety.

-Mr Yaw Frimpong Addo, a Deputy Minister of Food and Agriculture, who launched the guidelines said it was an important step towards the achievement of the country’s food systems transformation pathways for ensuring access to healthy diets.
+Mr Yaw Frimpong Addo, a Deputy Minister of Food and Agriculture who launched the guidelines in Accra said the move was a crucial step towards the achievement of the country’s food systems transformation and pathways for ensuring access to healthy diets.

-The FBDG, he stated, aimed at promoting optimal diets, and addressing malnutrition and diet-related diseases and would contribute to the control of the epidemic of increasing non-communicable diseases and adverse outcomes among Ghanaians.
+The FBDG, he stated, aimed at promoting optimal diets, and addressing malnutrition and diet-related diseases and would contribute to the control of the epidemic of increasing non-communicable diseases and its adverse outcomes among persons living in Ghana.

 “This is significant because as we all know, food, nutrition and health constitute the bedrock of a healthy nation.
 It is built with the whole lifecycle from childhood to adulthood, with the aged also very much in sharp focus and firmly grounded on the principles of diversity, which ensures access to food,” he said.

-Mr Addo urged the public to practice the recommendations of healthy eating to reduce food losses, intake of alcohol, help attain sustainable development and build a healthy country.
+Mr Addo, urged the public to practice the recommendations of healthy eating to reduce food losses, reduce intake of alcohol, help attain sustainable development and build a healthy country.

-The country, she said, had many healthy indigenous food stuff and that people needed to incorporate them in their diet.
+The country, she said, had many healthy indigenous food stuff which the people needed to incorporate in their diet.

-Prof. Lartey urged leadership of the School Feeding Programme and Senior High Schools to ensure that caterers followed the guide in feeding students to promote quality of life and productivity.
+Prof. Lartey urged the leadership of the government School Feeding Programme and the Senior High Schools to ensure that caterers followed the guide to feed students to promote quality of life and productivity.

-Professor Richmond Aryeetey, Co-Chair of the Multi-stakeholder Technical Task Team, said scientific evidence had shown that increased consumption of foods high in simple sugars, salt, and certain types of fats increases our risk for diet-related chronic diseases.
+Professor Richmond Aryeetey, Co-Chair of the Multi-stakeholder Technical Task Team said scientific evidence had shown that increased consumption of foods high in simple sugars, salt, and certain types of fats increases the risk for diet-related chronic diseases.

 He said there was evidence that a careful planning of one’s diet to limit consumption of sugar, salt and fats, while increasing consumption of foods rich in diverse nutrients could contribute to improving one’s health and wellbeing.